snegtec/MeropiModerariModuli/README.md

 * add more meaningful captions for elements on pcb boards; like 5V or 3,3V instead of X5 or X3;

 Bugs
-* sometimes there is a problem with transmission when AT+TIME? is sent to the module; probably twi and serial communication interfere in some way with each other; it also can stop the events from working; so currently - don't use AT+TIME? command in production environment
+* There is support for bigger buffer for transmission of AT commands.
+But sometimes there is a problem that the end of the line disapears when parsed.

 Bootloader information
 * My version of module uses ATMEL AVR UART Bootloader for AVR-GCC/avr-libc.
 It is not needed for modules to work.
 But it can be very helpful to update software when a final module is mounted in a place where there is difficult access.